ralph/redis_talk_rails_ug_hh/01_what_is_redis/01_slide.md

 !SLIDE bullets
 # BUT! #
-* Over the network
+* over the network
-* With complex datatypes
+* with complex datatypes
-* With atomic operations
+* with atomic operations

+!SLIDE bullets
+# More features... #
+* expiry
+* master/slave replication
-* With notifications
+* notifications (publish/subscribe)
+* different persistence modes (from fast to secure)

 !SLIDE bullets
 # And most importantly...#